 Focus on Africa and the Sustainable Development Goals

-The new funding line has been created within the framework of the German-African Youth Initiative (DAJ), which has been set up as part of the implementation of the new Africa policy launched by the Federal Ministry for Economic Cooperation and Development (BMZ).
+The funding line has been created within the framework of the African-German Youth Initiative (AGYI), which has been set up as part of the implementation of the Africa policy launched by the Federal Ministry for Economic Cooperation and Development (BMZ).
 It brings a non-school-based youth-group exchange format to the existing package of development exchange programmes for individuals, such as the weltwärts development volunteers service, the ASA learning and training programme and the ENSA School Exchange Programme for Development Education.
 One of the funding priorities is projects with African project partners.

 A further objective is that the projects established through the funding line should aim to implement one or more Sustainable Development Goals (SDGs).
 These are the 17 goals adopted by the United Nations in 2015 to enable everyone everywhere to live in dignity by the year 2030.
 Agenda 2030 and its Sustainable Development Goals address all of the world’s nations and are based on a spirit of new global partnership, in which all countries in the international community share responsibility for humankind and the environment.